 The ticket is also necesary in order to be able to leave the path.

 Visitors with reservations should arrive at the access area (at the entrance gates to the walkways behind the control booths) at least 30 minutes before the time showing on the booking voucher for the visit, in order to organise the groups.

 General admission: 10 €

 1. The Caminito del Rey is an infrastructure that has been restored in order to be able to enjoy an active tourism activity, an activity that takes place in a natural environment.
-Therefore, there is an inherent factor of risk and/or a degree of physical effort or skill, aspects that visitors have to assume at the moment they decide to do it.
+Therefore, it is inherent to it the risk factor and/or a certain degree of physical effort or skill, aspects that visitors have to assume at the moment they decide to do it.